introdh/intro-dh2018-RavBaugh/Assignment2_BAUGH.md

 ![alt text](https://github.com/introdh/intro-dh2018-RavBaugh/blob/master/images/eigen.PNG)

 The Eigen is a measure of influence of nodes in the network and is done by a score assigning algorithm.
 These numbers reveal what professors are more involved and have more influence in the American Studies program.
-For instance, Dr. Herrera has a score of 0.58 rounded to the second digit.
-Where as, Monika Siebeit has a score of 0.01 rounded to the second digit.
+For instance, Dr. Herrera has a score of 0.58 rounded to the second decimal point.
+Where as, Monika Siebeit has a score of 0.01 rounded.
 Dr. Herrera's score is closer to the eigen score 1 meaning she has more influence than Dr. Siebeit.

 **Close**

 ![alt text](https://github.com/introdh/intro-dh2018-RavBaugh/blob/master/images/close.PNG)

+Close measures the distance between, or 'how close,' nodes are to other nodes.
+Centrality shows how important a node is for the network (Weingart-JDH-2011).
+For example, the node FSLT (Literary Studies) is dark purple on the network with a close score of 0.00 rounded to the second decimal point.
+This means that Literary Studies is not close to most other subjects or individuals on the network.
+This shows that American Studies has more central themes that make up the program.

 **Between**